 U.S. Department of Justice - Office on Violence Against Women (OVW)

-In FY 2021, funds under the SAS Formula Program must be used for the following purpose: To support the establishment, maintenance, and expansion of rape crisis centers and other nongovernmental or tribal programs and projects to assist individuals who have been victimized by sexual assault, with regard to the age of the individual.
+Specifically, funds under the SAS Formula Program must be used to support the establishment, maintenance, and expansion of rape crisis centers and other nongovernmental or tribal programs and projects to assist individuals who have been victimized by sexual assault, without regard to the age of the individual.
 See 34 U.S.C. § 12511(b)(1).

-SAS Formula grants shall be used by states and territories to provide grants to rape crisis centers and other non-profit, non-governmental organizations or tribal programs for programs and activities that provide direct intervention and related assistance.
+SAS Formula grants shall be used by states and territories to provide grants to rape crisis centers and other non-profit, nongovernmental organizations or tribal programs for programs and activities that provide direct intervention and related assistance.
+The term "rape crisis center" means a nonprofit, nongovernmental, or tribal organization, or governmental entity in a state other than a territory that provides intervention and related assistance to victims of sexual assault without regard to their age.
+In the case of a governmental entity, the entity may not be part of the criminal justice system (such as a law enforcement agency) and must be able to offer a comparable level of confidentiality as a nonprofit entity that provides similar victim services.
+See 34 U.S.C. § 12291(a)(25).
 Pursuant to 34 U.S.C. § 12511(b)(2)(C), intervention and related assistance may include:

 GrantWatch ID#: 139622